johncornflake/python-deepdive/learnin-part1.md

 Opposite with X and Y. If X is False, it doesn't have to evaluate Y because it's False no matter what.

 ### Boolean: Operators
+x or y returns x if x is truthy, otherwise it returns y without evaluating it. x and y returns x if x is falsy, otherwise it returns y without evaluating it.

+### Comparison Operators
+all binary operators (take two operants) and evaluate to a bool
+identity:   is / is not compares memory address of any type
+value:      == / != compares values (they have to be compatible to one another)
+ordering:   < <= > >= - doesn't work for all types
+membership: in / not in, used with iterable types

+## Section 5 - Function Parameters
+### Argument vs Parameter
+It's really just semantics.
+`def my_fun(x, y) # x and y are parameters.` `my_func(a, b) # x and y are _arguments_ here.` basically, parameters are what they're called in the function itself, and when calling i them they're arguments. it really doesn't matter what you call.

+Module scope is important.
+my_func(a, b) received the _memory addresses_ of the arguments passed.

+### Positional and Keyword Arguments
+default value stuff, like my_func(a, b=100).
+default args have to go at the end. using keywords instead of purely positional args. once you use a named argument, all arguments after must be named too.

+### Unpacking Iterables